-'I intend my art to not so much reveal and illuminate, but to deepen mysteries, to declare the strange, even terrifying, in the familiar and banal around us.'
+'I intend my art to not so much reveal and illuminate, but to deepen mysteries, to declare the strange, and even terrifying, in the familiar, the overlooked, and the everyday around us.'

 Jonathan Alibone is an artist based in the United Kingdom, and is currently both a resident and curator at the Artist's Sanctuary in Northampton, England.
 He has exhibited widely and his work features in collections in the UK, Europe, Russia and North America.